for Film, Games & Television

 As our base core libraries, we suggest:

 East West Quantum Leap – Symphonic Orchestra Gold

 VSL Special Edition – Woodwinds

 As all of our materials are available through download only, a stable and reasonably fast Internet connection is also required.
 We cannot send out hard copies of the course materials.

 Books, Films, Scores and Recordings

-Throughout the course, you will be required to listen to read books and listen to recordings.
+Throughout the course, you will be required to read books and listen to recordings.
 These are not included in the course price.
-We have found over the years with a few exceptions, it is far more cost effective for students to purchase books and scores these locally then for us to send them out to you.
+We have found over the years, with a few exceptions, it is far more cost effective for students to purchase books and scores locally than for us to send them out to you.
 So you should expect to have to source and purchase, rent or borrow a fair amount of recordings and printed material, a full list of which will be available in the course handbooks.